stephs-repos/databricks-dev-container/README.md

 - `tests/` - Unit and integration tests (e.g., `tests/unit/test_sample_utils.py`).

 The pyproject.toml and uv.lock files will be generated on first build of the container.

+> Although this repo includes support for package development, you are by no means obligated to develop packages with it.
+Containerization is the real point here.
+If you want to just roll notebooks or python scripts and run them remotely against the Databricks workspace, no problem, just replace databricks.yml with databricks.yml.no-package so you're not annoyed by failing dependency errors.

 ---